k-box/k-search-client-php/readme.md

 ### Usage

-You should always use Composer's autoloader in your application to automatically load the your dependencies.
+You should always use Composer's autoloader in your application to automatically load the dependencies.

 All examples below assumes you've already included this in your file: